 The 991 arrived in 2012 with a sleeker profile, a longer wheelbase and the choice of rear-wheel drive or all-wheel drive, and normally aspirated or twin-turbo engines.
 It is larger and more refined than the outgoing 997, but it’s also lighter and more powerful.
 There are some who insist the water-cooled models are not real 911s.
 However, the 911 has survived because it evolves.
 Porsche has considered replacing the 911, but each time it has recognized that doing so would be foolhardy.
 If you say “Porsche,” people still assume you mean the 911.
 The car represents tangible reassurance that Porsche hasn’t lost touch with its roots even as the company expands into new arenas.
 For that reason alone, the 911 is likely to continue for as long as Porsche does.

 This BMW M4 stunt tackles uncharted territory.
 It’s the maverick stunt that appears too good to be true.

 BMW has captured headlines within the automotive industry with a video featuring its new M4 Coupe on the “Ultimate Racetrack”.

 Check out the video below and tell us what do you think of it!

-Win Your New Car has no affiliation with Audi, BMW, Chevrolet, Ford, Jaguar, Lexus, Mazda, Mercedes-Benz, Porsche, or any other car companies mentioned on our website.
-“Corvette” and “Stingray” are the property of Chevrolet.
-Cars shown may differ from the actual cars that will be awarded for the prizes.
+Win Your New Car has no affiliation with any car companies mentioned on our website.
+Cars shown may differ from the actual cars awarded to the winning bidders.
 Email Questions to questions@WinYourNewCar.com or write to Win Your New Car, LLC, 10319 Westlake Drive, Suite 376, Bethesda, MD 20817.